This lesson correlates to the National History Standards.

 This lesson correlates to the National Standards for Civics and Government.

-It is available online through the Archival Research Catalog (ARC) Identifier:
+The documents included in this project are available online through the following Archival Research Catalog.
+(ARC) Identifiers:

 ARC replaces its prototype, the NARA Archival Information Locator (NAIL).
 You can still perform a keyword, digitized image and location search.
 ARC's advanced functionalities also allow you to search by organization, person, or topic.

 ARC is a searchable database that contains information about a wide variety of NARA holdings across the country.
 You can use ARC to search record descriptions by keywords or topics and retrieve digital copies of selected textual documents, photographs, maps, and sound recordings related to thousands of topics.